psychemedia/island-storynotes/godshill.md

 "Upon ascending the hill, they found the building-stones bestowed in the same form they were the morning before; the lines of the foundation were in the same manner pegged out by the architect's marks; a small portion of the foundation had been dug, and the first stone had been laid, — the identical first stone that had been laid by the bisbop in another place the evening before.

 "The bishop, upon hearing this, ordered the two watchers and all the other persons who had been employed the day previous to be brought before him.
 The account that the two watchers gave was, that about midnight they were startled by a low rumbling noise, which appeared to issue from the heaps of stones.
 Presently the stones were observed to move, rolling about one against another, just as if there was a large body movine about and kicking in the midst of the heap; then a little stone rolled off the top of the heap, and tumbled on the ground; but it quite made their hair stand on end to see that, instead of stopping there, it kept on rolling and rolling, -where the ground was rough it hopped and skipped, and then went on rolling again in the direction of the hill.
 Then out came another stone, and rolled, and skipped, and rolled like the first.
-In a little time, when the stones had contrived to shake themselves out of the heap, where they seemed to be very much in one another's way, they all began rollng away together, — the little ones going faster and more nimbly than the others.
+In a little time, when the stones had contrived to shake themselves out of the heap, where they seemed to be very much in one another's way, they all began rolling away together, — the little ones going faster and more nimbly than the others.
 The watchers said that they had some difficulty in getting out of the way, there were so many of them on the move together.
 A large stone, indeed, did come foul of one of them, hit him on the shin, and knocked him out of the way, nearly breaking his leg, and then went bowling on, as if it did not care whether his leg was broken or not.

 "When the stones had all gone by, they determined, though they were very much frightened at the time, to follow them, and see what they would do.
 They overtook them at a steep pitch of the hill, which appeared to offer considerable hindrance to their ascent The little ones, indeed, were seen scrambling up without any great great difficulty; but the large heavy ones coukl hardly get on at all.
 Some of them rolled half way over, and then rolled back again, but, afler one or two efforts, they generally got a roll in advance; and when they passed the steep pitch, they bowled away again merrily.